 The Good Friends Cafe will be open six days a week throughout the season (closed Mondays), serving a selection of food, home made soups, hot and cold drinks, and delicious home made ice creams and lollies.
 Seating will not be provided whilst social distancing rules continue.
 The cafe will be open every day from 11am to 3pm and until 4pm on weekends (weather permitting!).

-Shaw Trust, the Harrow branch of the nationwide horticultural charity, is now based in Canons Park and although students are not currently working there, staff and volunteers are coming in on Monday, Wednesday and Friday until further notice to sell bedding plants at very competitive prices.
+Shaw Trust, the Harrow branch of the nationwide horticultural charity, is now based in Canons Park and is closed until 4 January, after which it will open on weekdays until further notice to sell bedding plants at very competitive prices.

 Canons Park is nestled between the borders of Edgware and Stanmore, it has a fascinating history dating back hundreds of years.
 The park boasts wide open spaces for walking, sports, picnicking; shady woodland walks with wonderful displays of spring bluebells and wild garlic (from late April to early May).

 It has a family friendly area with an adventure playground, supersized climbing boulder, basketball hoop and outdoor exercise gym.

 If you’re looking for a way to get more involved in the park, why not take part in some of the regular events that take place throughout the year, like our annual Kids' Fun Fair Day , monthly bird watching walks, and volunteer Gardening Club work days in the stunning George V Memorial Garden - all of which we hope to resume some time in 2021.